KristianVirkus/Foundations/README.md

 ```

 ### `ObjectWrapper<T>` class
 The generic `ObjectWrapper<T>`class implements a simple wrapper around any instance of a specified type `T`.
 Using the object wrapper can be seen as a way to get the missing .NET functionality of references on value types and references on references back.
+It has got a `T Instance { get; set; }` property and both a parameterless constructor and one accepting an instance of `T`.

 ### `ReaderWriterLockSlimExtensions` class
 The `ReaderWriterLockSlimExtensions` class (Namespace `Elements.Foundation.Synchronization`) implements extension methods to the `ReaderWriterLockSlim` class to allow locking using a using statement instead of more complex and disrupting `try...finally` blocks.